benzhou1/iod/README.md

 		},
 		"getResults": {
 			"type": "boolean",
-			"description": "True to wait for results of action to be available" }
+			"description": "True to wait for results of action to be available."
+		},
+		"pollInterval": {
+			"type": "integer",
+			"description": "Number of ms to wait between polling results.", "default": 5000
+		}
 	},
 	"required": [ "action" ]